intel/llvm/sycl/doc/developer/ABIPolicyGuide.md

 ## Changing ABI

 Generally DPC++ runtime and compiler ABI is frozen and ABI-breaking changes are not accepted by default since Oct 2020.
-Please, try to avoid making any breaking changes.
-If you need to change existing functionality, consider adding new APIs instead of replacing them.
+Please try to avoid making any breaking changes.
+If you need to change existing functionality, consider adding new APIs instead of replacing existing APIs.
 Also, please, avoid any changes, mentioned in the [Intro](#intro) section as breaking.
-Refer to the above guide to distinguish breaking and non-breaking changes.
-If not sure, do not hesitate to ask code owners for help.
+Refer to the above guide to distinguish between breaking and non-breaking changes.
+If unsure, do not hesitate to ask code owners for help.

 **Note**: Features clearly marked as experimental are considered as an exception